michaelkolesidis/michaelkolesidis.com/README.md

-This is my personal homepage.
+This is my personal web site.

 ## Technologies Used